 In step 5, you attempt to format the W: partition with the FAT file system.
 You created this partition as 15 GB, which is too big for FAT.
-Thus the error message you see.
+Thus, the error message you see.
 The other three partitions are successfully formatted.
-Notice that the Friendly name for the Y: partition is in upper case – although you supplied a friendly name with upper and lower case characters.
+Notice that the friendly name for the Y: partition is in upper case – although you supplied a friendly name with upper and lower case characters.
 Format-Volume converts the name to all upper case when formatting the partition with the FAT32 file system.

 Exploring providers and the FileSystem provider

-On innovation in PowerShell that IT professionals soon learn to love is the PowerShell Provider.
+One innovation in PowerShell that IT professionals soon learn to love is the PowerShell provider.
 A provider is a component that provides access to specialized data stores for easy management.
 The provider makes the data appear in a drive with a path similar to how you access files in file stores.

 PowerShell 7.1 comes with the following providers: